 BIRTH OF JUJUTSU

-Jujutsu (also known as jiu-jitsu, jujitsu), unlike other martial arts, did not evolve from one source or root; instead, it has multiple roots and traveled through many countries before its establishment in Japan.
+Jujutsu (also known as jiu-jitsu, jujitsu) did not evolve from one source or root; instead, it has multiple roots and traveled through many countries before its establishment in Japan.

 Even though the true origins of Jujutsu are impossible to accurately be established, elements of the art can be traced back over 5000 years.
 A Babylonian copper stand (see photo below), dating from the third Millennium BC, shows two men engaged in a grappling technique found in Jujutsu.
 Both men are trying to unbalance each other by controlling the hip.